What is JIT on iOS? Complete Guide for Emulators & Sideloaded Apps

 Which Apps Need JIT on iOS?

-• Dolphin Emulator – GameCube and Wii games need JIT for playable frame rates
+• Dolphin Emulator - GameCube and Wii emulation

 • PojavLauncher - Minecraft Java Edition on iOS